Tree planting

 • Leave enough spacing between the trees to allow for air to circulate and the water to evaporate.

-Pruning and thinning: In order to keep the trees at the desired height, it is important to prune the branches, making sure to always leave the tree alive and in good condition.
+4. Maintenance: Pruning and thinning: To keep the trees at the desired height, it is important to prune the branches, making sure to always leave the tree alive and in good condition.
 There are different ways and timings to practice this, according to the region you live in.
 If in doubt, you can ask an extension officer or someone who has experience with thinning trees.
 The biomass that results from these procedures can be very profitable as it can used as fodder, burning wood or for other uses.

 This intervention contributes to: